8 Pillars Model of Community Support

-This report sets out an integrated and comprehensive, evidence-based approach to supporting people with dementia living at home during the moderate to severe stages of the illness.
+This 8 Pillar Model of Community Support sets out an comprehensive and evidence-based approach to the integrated support of people with dementia living at home or a homely setting during the moderate to severe stages of the illness.

-The 8 Pillars Model will build the resilience of people with dementia and their carers to enable them to live in the community for as long as possible.
-It builds on the one year post-diagnostic support guarantee, to ensure the impact of the investment in early intervention is not lost.
+The 8 Pillars Model builds on the resilience of people with dementia and their carers to enable them to live in the community for as long as possible.
+It builds on the one year post-diagnostic support guarantee to ensure the impact of the investment in early intervention is not lost.

 The integration of health and social care provides an opportunity to create a structured, coordinated and strategic approach to community support for people with dementia and their carers.
 The 8 Pillars Model provides local authorities and NHS boards with a blueprint for restructuring integrated dementia care so that resources are used to greatest effect.